SpencerWie/Panzoom/README.md

 # PanZoom
 PanZoom is a lightweight native JavaScript library for panning and zooming elements using CSS3 Transformations.
-It's built to have a small footprint and be and simple to use.
+It's built to have a small footprint and be simple to use.

 ## Installation